mathieudelehaye/SummarEaseAI/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.

+**Why AGPL-3.0?** This license ensures that any improvements to SummarEaseAI remain open-source and benefit the entire AI research community, even when used in web services or cloud deployments.

 ---